Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Power system differential-algebraic model

 \section{Power system differential-algebraic model}

 Consider a power system with $n$ buses coupled via a connected power network.
-Suppose $g\leq n$ of the buses connect the terminals of synchronous generators.
-The network needs to be augmented with $g$ buses and $g$ lines that represent the corresponding generator internal voltages and subtransient impedances (see Section \ref{secformugen}).
+Suppose $g\leq n$ of the buses connect synchronous generators, and these buses are called the generator terminal buses.
+Note that a generator can be modeled as an internal voltage source linking the corresponding terminal bus in the power network via a subtransient impedance (see Section~\ref{secformugen} for the details).
+The power network is then augmented with $g$ buses and $g$ lines that represent the generator internal voltages and subtransient impedances.
 Thus, there are totally $n+g$ buses with the addition of these ``virtual'' buses.
 Let $\mV_G$ be the set of generator internal buses, $\mV_L$ be the set of remaining buses, $\mV_t\subseteq\mV_L$ be the set of buses connecting generator terminals and possibly loads, and $\mV_L\backslash\mV_t$ be the set of buses connecting loads only.
-In the following we formulate the system dynamic model by combining the models of generators, loads and power network.
+In the following we will formulate the system dynamical model by combining the models of generators, loads and network.